pvimal816/Cab-Hailing/README.md

-# pods project 01

-A web app for cab hailing company.
+Implementation of a web app for a cab hailing company.

 ## How to deploy in Ubuntu